dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 7.1.
 List of tools/technologies used in this implementation

 **ArgoCD**
 ArgoCD is a GitOps tool using control planes, and it runs inside Kubernetes.
-ArgoCD is used for this implementation because it more advanced UI features compared to similar tools.
+ArgoCD is used for this implementation because it has more advanced UI features compared to similar tools.
 The two biggest GitOps Tools are FluxCD and ArgoCD.
 This implementation could also be built using FluxCD.
 FluxCD and ArgoCD cover most of the same features, but the way you structure code looks a bit different.
 Both tools would be good candidates for building a universal control plane for Kubernetes.
 > ArgoCD was accepted to CNCF on April 7, 2020, and is at the Incubating project maturity level [[source](https://www.cncf.io/projects/argo/)].

 **Crossplane**